- Rapid aging is a common representation: gray hairs, wrinkled skin and other signs of aging are surprisingly tame compared to some of the rest.

-- Yoite of Nabari No Ou pretty much defines this trope.
+- Yoite of Nabari no Ou pretty much defines this trope.

 - Grove in Vampire Hunter D is in the latest stages of this.
 His repeated use of his astral projection power has wasted his body away to almost nothing.

 - In Death Note , humans can acquire the ability to see people's names and lifespans at the cost of half their own life.